-B. Typical year assessment(s): According to the Antecedent Precipitation Tool (APT), July through October is the time of year with the most precipitation over a 30-year rolling period for the review area; and the monsoon season occurs between mid-June and the end of September.
-However, regarding the date of the site visit on July 24, 2020, the APT results noted that it was conducted during the dry season, and the Drought Index (PDSI) is listed as "Normal" (2020-06).
-For the 30 days Antecedent Condition Calculation for the 30-day rolling total ending on July 24, 2020, the 30th percentile representing the lower limit of the 30-year normal range of precipitation is 0.33 inches and the observed measurement was 0.53 inches.
-This information indicates that the field assessment was conducted during a typical year.
+area; and the monsoon season occurs between mid-June and the end of September.
+However, regarding the date of the site visit on July 24, 2020, the APT results noted that it was conducted during the dry season, and the Drought Index (PDSI) is listed as "Incipient Drought" (2020-06).
+As this information did not definitively determine whether or not the field assessment was conducted during a typical year, additional data has been obtained and reviewed to support our jurisdictional determination.
+This information is provided below under Section III.C.

 It is also worth noting that a recent study by Columbia University notes that the American Southwest is experiencing a historic "megadrought" not seen in centuries.
 In fact, for several western states, including New Mexico, the last twenty years ranks as the second-driest period in the past 1,200 years (A. Park.
 Williams, 2018).
-Based on this data, it seems reasonable that in New Mexico a typical year within the 30-year rolling period is characterized by drought conditions-even severe drought conditions.
+Based on this data, it seems reasonable that in New Mexico a typical year within the 30 year rolling period is characterized by drought conditions-even severe drought conditions.